FREE No-Obligation Quotes

 Which is cheaper, block paving or resin?

-The initial cost is similar (GBP50-100 per m2 for both).
-Resin typically has lower lifetime costs due to minimal maintenance requirements compared to regular re-sanding and weed treatment for block paving.
+Initial costs can be comparable depending on specification, but resin typically has lower lifetime costs due to minimal maintenance requirements compared to regular re-sanding and weed treatment for block paving.

 Can you combine block paving with resin?